<< Return to previous page

 Scheduled public committee hearings

-- Cyber Safety Joint Select Committee–Review of the Cybercrime Legislation Amendment Bill 2011 [ report ] [a motion to take note of the report was debated – first speaker ]
+- Electoral Matters Joint Committee–2010 Federal election: Report on the conduct of the election and related matters [report] [a motion to take note of the report was debated – first speaker]

 Selection of Bills Committee report

-- Trade Marks Amendment (Tobacco Plain Packaging) Bill 2011–Legal and Constitutional Affairs Legislation Committee–to report by 19 September 2011
+- Social Security and Other Legislation Amendment Bill 2011–Schedule 3–Community Affairs Legislation Committee–to report by 15 September 2011

 Reporting date extended

-The Senate extended the reporting date for the inquiry of the Legal and Constitutional Affairs Legislation Committee into the Family Law Legislation Amendment (Family Violence and Other Measures) Bill 2011 to 22 August 2011.
+The Senate extended the reporting date for the inquiry of the Senators’ Interests Committee into the development of a draft code of conduct for senators to 28 November 2011.

-The Senate agreed to various changes to committee membership.
+The Senate agreed to various changes to committee membership [see Journals entries nos 46 and 53].

 See Disallowance Alert for a complete list of notices of motion to disallow (and outcomes)

-- Clerk’s documents were tabled [legislative instruments and other documents required by statute to be tabled, including Governor-General’s Proclamations]
+- Clerk’s documents were tabled [legislative instruments and other documents required by statute to be tabled]

 Motions agreed to